 FairVote’s proposals that most directly speak to this problem zero in on changing statutory laws for how we hold elections.

-U.S. House Elections: We are building support for the Ranked Choice Voting Act.
+U.S. House Elections: We are building support for the Fair Representation Act.
 It would make three key changes:

 Despite the frequent association of gerrymandering with bizarrely shaped districts and poor aesthetics, both merely provide circumstantial evidence of legislative wrongdoing.
 Drawing oddly-shaped districts is neither a goal of gerrymandering nor is it necessary for a map to be gerrymandered.
 It is not difficult to draw district maps that unfairly favor one political faction or entrench incumbents using attractively compact districts.
 Helpful resources include: